SimmeringRook/simmeringrook.github.io/courses/PH403/Thesis/Introduction.md

 > TODO: Make sure to introduce terminology of geometric and physical distance to allow easier comparisions of quantities beyond Bookkeeper and Shell observers.
 Figure including the hyperbolic angle on a radial spacetime diagram would help.
 Also include figure if Cartographer generates embedding diagrams.

+> TODO: Remember $d\vec{r}$ from PH 422?
+Well, it's back and this time, its going to make life a lot easier.

 \pagebreak

 ## Computational Physics Background